Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-The reason I want to use my crock pot is to get away from using the stove.
-A few minutes of sauteing ground turkey or beef is OK (especially if I can do it early in the morning), but standing over a pot tending rice is not my cup of fun on a hot summer day.
+The reason I want to use my Crock-Pot is to get away from using the stove.
+A few minutes of sauteing ground turkey or beef is acceptable (especially if I can do it early in the morning), but standing over a pot tending rice is not my cup of fun on a hot summer day.

 Ali provided this recipe for lasagna on her blog GimmeSomeOven.
 It's a fabulous, well-organized website with tons of recipes, all beautifully photographed and with detailed instructions.